[ Ecommerce channel ]

 What platforms feed the Ecommerce channel?

-Shopify (standard and Plus), WooCommerce (through the Burrow WordPress plugin), and Craft Commerce (through the Craft CMS plugin).
+WooCommerce (through the Burrow WordPress plugin) and Craft Commerce (through the Craft CMS plugin).
+The Shopify integration is in development.
 For other platforms like BigCommerce or Magento, send commerce events through the Burrow API.

 Does the Ecommerce channel replace Shopify Analytics?